Molecular Environmental Microbiology (MEMlab). Coordinator: Cappelletti

 Internship projects

-• Characterisation of microbial communities from contaminated and/or extreme environments and isolation of microorganisms for biotechnological applications
+• Characterization of microbial communities from contaminated and/or extreme environments and isolation of microorganisms for biotechnological applications.

 Main publications